AbedElazizShe/LightCompressor/README.md

 To report an issue, please specify the following:
 - Device name
 - Android version
-- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1PTmg4E4ZPK1RLLK1e-qPkVG7jpeTgbq4/view?usp=sharing).
+- If the bug/issue exists on the sample app (version 0.9.1) of the library that could be downloaded at this [link](https://drive.google.com/file/d/1u_7uXUD8gXzbs_5Lh_PozZbHmP9lzPV7/view?usp=sharing).

 ## Compatibility
 Minimum Android SDK: LightCompressor requires a minimum API level of 21.